bondeje/peggy/examples/csv/README.md

     whitespace | crlf | punctuator | field
 ```

 All productions that could match as distinct tokens should be present in a chained choice operation.
 The individual subrules should all constitute only a single token otherwise the tokenizer will fail.
-There currently is no check for this in peggy.
+There currently is no check for this in peg4c.
 In the case of csv, all tokens can be described as one of 'whitespace', 'crlf', 'punctuator', or a 'field'.
 As can be seen later in the grammar, a field is simply a 'string', here defined as any entry between commas that is enclosed in two unescaped double-quotes or a 'nonstring_field' that is everything else between two commas or crlf.

 ```
 string(process_string):